reeddunkle/Codjo/Talking_Points/Optimizing_Part2.md

 **Time**

 For now, I'm not going to post code for sorting so that we can cover it in the upcoming weeks.
-The idea is that you have to go through the entire input, and for each one, you can perform a logarithmic function.
+The idea is that you have to go through the entire input, and for each one, you can perform a logarithmic operation.

 Examples of `O(N log(N))` time complexity built-in methods are:
 `sorted` and `sort`